Vapour degreasing – A guide for production engineers

-This simple guide for production engineers discusses why vapour degreasing is the most effective and economical process for cleaning of manufactured components.
+This guide for production engineers explains why vapour degreasing is the most effective and economical process for cleaning of manufactured components.
+The start of a new year is always a good time to review your existing cleaning process and ask yourself ‘am I using a safe modern solvent for vapour degreasing?’.

 The cleaning tank in the corner of most engineering shops hides a very well researched process using sophisticated chemistry.
 Its popularity is in its simplicity.
 The tank sump is heated, fitted with cold coils around the internal surfaces at the top to retain the vapour.
 Fill to a few centimetres with a non-flammable solvent able to dissolve contaminants, boil to form a vapour 3 to 4 times heavier than air to fill the tank.
 Hot solvent vapour condenses on the cooler target parts at workplace temperature.
 The hot liquid solvent dissolves oil and grease and other contaminants.
 Used solvent returned to the sump revaporises continuing the cycle until parts have achieved the same temperature as the vapour when, with no further condensation, the process is complete.
 Simple but perfect.
 Highly productive and economical, parts removed from the cleaning process are clean, warm, and dry in 5 to 10 minutes.